Tutorial: Language Translation

-- Navigate to Admin Control Panel > International > Languages and check the Spanish option, then click Save.
+- Navigate to Admin Control Panel > International > Languages and turn on the Spanish option, then click Save.

-- Navigate to Admin Control Panel > International > Preferences and check the Enable Multiple Cultures option and click Save.
+- Navigate to Admin Control Panel > International > Preferences and turn on the Enable Multiple Cultures option and click Save.

-- Go back to the Home page and change the Culture option to "Espanol", then click Update to test that everything worked.
+- Go back to the Home page and change the Culture option in the footer to Espanol, then click Update to test that everything worked.

 - Check the result by reloading the page.
 (It should take a moment once the system realizes it has a new library of resources.)

 Using the same method, translating the category names is only slightly different.
 The Name/Value pairs are not added to the CategoriesRegions.resx files by default.
 The system will check the resx file first but, if the system does not find the Name/Value pair in the resx file it will look to the database for the correct phrase to output to the site.

 - Open a category to view the listings in that category.

 - On the Category A page you will see the system's name for that category at the end of the URL.
 Copy the category name from the last part of the URL.